Chart Color Schemes

 Wollongong - West hosts a young demographic, positioning it in the bottom quartile nationwide

-The median age in Wollongong-West is 33 years, considerably lower than Rest of NSW's average of 43 and substantially under the national average of 38.
-Compared to Rest of NSW, the 25-34 cohort is notably over-represented at 22.3% locally, while the 65-74 age group is under-represented at 7.0%.
+The median age in Wollongong-West is 33 years, which is significantly lower than Rest of NSW's average of 43 and substantially under the national average of 38.
+The 25-34 cohort makes up 22.3% of the population in Wollongong-West, notably higher than Rest of NSW's average, while those aged 65-74 are under-represented at 7.0%.
 This concentration of the 25-34 age group is well above the national average of 14.5%.
-Post-2021 Census data shows the 25 to 34 age group has grown from 19.0% to 22.3%, while the 45 to 54 cohort has declined from 11.7% to 10.2%.
-Population forecasts for 2041 indicate substantial demographic changes in Wollongong-West, with the 25-34 age group expected to grow by 59% (2,296 people), reaching 6,184 from 3,887.
+According to post-2021 Census data, the 25 to 34 age group has increased from 19.0% to 22.3%, while the 45 to 54 cohort has decreased from 11.7% to 10.2%.
+Population forecasts for 2041 indicate significant demographic changes in Wollongong-West, with the 25 to 34 age group projected to grow by 59% (adding 2,296 people), reaching a total of 6,184 from the current figure of 3,887.